watermeloon1/QKD/README.md

 ## General Information
 ***
-This project is a simulation of free-space QKD(Quantum Key Distribution), for a University project i am currently working on.
+This project is a simulation of free-space QKD(Quantum Key Distribution), for a University project I am currently working on.